ngxs/store/publication/2023-09-30_announcing_ngxs_3_9/article.md

 ng add @ngxs/store
 ```

-Multiple projects in your workspace?
+Does your workspace have multiple projects?
 No problem!
 You'll be prompted to select the project you want to add NGXS to.

 NGXS plugins: We couldn't resist adding [plugins](https://www.ngxs.io/plugins) to the schematics.
 Now you can choose which plugins you want to use, and we'll install the necessary packages and configure them for you automatically!